spm/spm-docs/docs/courses/index.md

   <figcaption></figcaption>
 </figure>

 We are delighted to welcome visitors to our SPM courses every spring and autumn.
-They are taught by an international faculty of SPM developers and collaborators, either online or in-person at the Functional Imaging Laboratory (FIL) in London.
+The courses are taught by an international faculty of SPM developers and collaborators, either online or in-person at the Functional Imaging Laboratory (FIL) in London.
 They form part of the [UCL Queen Square Institute of Neurology's short course programme](https://www.ucl.ac.uk/ion/education).

 ## Registration
 <div class="grid cards" markdown>